hashicorp/consul/website/source/docs/guides/acl.html.md

   </tr>
   <tr>
     <td>Manage static query without `Name`</td>
-    <td>The ACL Token used to create the query, or a management token must be supplied in order to perform these operations.</td>
+    <td>The ACL Token used to create the query or a token with management privileges must be supplied in order to perform these operations.</td>
     <td>Any client with the ID of the query can perform these operations.</td>
   </tr>
   <tr>
     <td>Manage static query with a `Name`</td>
-    <td>The ACL token used to create the query, or a management token must be supplied in order to perform these operations.</td>
+    <td>The ACL token used to create the query or a token with management privileges must be supplied in order to perform these operations.</td>
     <td>Similar to create, the client token's `query` ACL policy is used to determine if these operations are allowed.</td>
   </tr>
   <tr>
     <td>List queries</td>
-    <td>A management token is required to list any queries.</td>
+    <td>A token with management privileges is required to list any queries.</td>
     <td>The client token's `query` ACL policy is used to determine which queries they can see.
-Only management tokens can see prepared queries without `Name`.</td>
+Only tokens with management privileges can see prepared queries without `Name`.</td>
   </tr>
   <tr>
     <td>Execute query</td>